HermesGermany/galapagos/kafka_guidelines.md

 ### Encryption / Authentication / Authorizaion

 To ensure privacy and data security considerations, **all** communication with the Apache Kafka cluster serving topics like described above **must** be encrypted, i.e., use TLS encryption.
-Also, **Client SSL certificates** shall be used for authentication purposes.
-Each application shall receive **one** client certificate per Apache Kafka cluster.
+Also, a reliable **authentication** machanism must be used to assign each **application** exactly one _identity_ (Kafka user name) on **each** cluster.
-Developers **may** receive special developer certificates with limited associated rights and / or limited certificate lifetime.
+Developers **may** receive special authentication tokens with limited associated rights and / or limited lifetime of the authentication token, e.g. for analyzing issues directly on the cluster with special tools.

 The rights for each application shall be configured explicitly using Apache Kafka's _ACLs_.
-The DN of the SSL client certificate **may** be used as the principal name.
+Every application must only have the rights required for accessing configured topics, e.g.

+* Write access to owned topics
+* Read access to subscribed topics
+* Full access to the prefix for their _internal_ topics
+* Access to the prefix for their _consumer group IDs_.

 ### Sensitive data